ToolboxPlane/FlightControllerSoftware/README.md

 A flight controller for the mini Talon UAV based on a Freescale FRDM K64F

-## Compilation
+## Build
-Run

-    make all

-to compile the program and generate a .bin file to flash on the controller.
+We use the mbed-cli toolchain, to compile the program run

-Run

-    make flash

-to copy the binary onto the dev board.
+    mbed compile

 ## Flight Modes
 Different flight modes can be selected with 3-way switches on the